Our Work in Nicaragua

 - Health Care

-Our sustainable agriculture and sustainable economic development projects extend across the western side of Nicaragua.
-Our health work focuses primarily on families living within Ciudad Sandino, while also reaching out to include those living in neighboring rural communities.
-Meanwhile, our educational outreach has extended into the United States, Canada, Northern Ireland, Ireland, and Taiwan.
-We are open to being more global.
+The sustainable agriculture and sustainable economic development projects extend across the western side of Nicaragua.
+The health work focuses primarily on families living within Ciudad Sandino, while also reaching out to include those living in neighboring rural communities.
+Meanwhile, the educational outreach has extended into the United States, Canada, Northern Ireland, Ireland, and Taiwan, as well as being open and eager to becoming more global.

-We work to connect Nicaraguans with others from around the world who have access to all types of resources.
+The CDCA works to connect Nicaraguans with others from around the world who have access to all types of resources.
 Financial resources, professional expertise, time & energy, creative problem-solving, and physical assistance are all needed.
-We hope you will help.
+Please help.